 The Foundation formed a Beijing Representative Office in June 2008.
-Effective since January 1, 2008 the Foundation also qualifies in the Netherlands as a charitable fund ("ANBI").
+Effective January 1, 2008 the Foundation also qualifies in the Netherlands as a charitable fund ("ANBI").

 Half the Sky Foundation (Asia) Limited ("Asia Ltd."), a supporting organization of the Foundation, was incorporated in Hong Kong in March 2006.
-Half the Sky Foundation United Kingdom Limited ("UK Ltd."), another supporting organization of the Foundation, was incorporated in England and Wales in April 2008.
+OneSky Foundation UK Limited ("UK Ltd."), another supporting organization of the Foundation, was incorporated in England and Wales in April 2008.

-The consolidated financial statements include the accounts of the Foundation and all of the supporting organizations.
+The consolidated financial statements of the Foundation include the accounts of all the supporting organizations.

 The Foundation was created in order to enrich the lives of China's most vulnerable children.
-The Foundation provides model programs and caregiver training designed to offer loving, family-like care to children of all ages and abilities.
-It is the Foundation's goal to ensure that at-risk children have a caring adult in their lives and a chance at a bright future.
-As of end of 2016, the Foundation operates programs at 29 model children centers and 23 seed centers across 28 provinces in China (Orphanage Model), provides family skill training and early childhood learning programs at 46 villages in Henan province (Village Model).
-In 2016 the Foundation signed a MOU to set up an Early Learning Center in Vietnam (Factory Workers' Model).
+The Foundation has recently extended its mission to children outside of China, opening its first Early Learning Center in Vietnam in 2017.
+It is the Foundation's goal to ensure that all at-risk children have a caring adult in their lives and a chance at a bright future by teaching communities and caregivers to provide nurturing responsive care and early education that unlocks their hidden potential.
+As of December 31, 2017, the Foundation manages programs at 26 model children centers and 32 seed centers across 29 provinces in China (Orphanage Model), and provides family skill training and early childhood learning programs at 46 villages in Henan province (Village Model).
+In 2016, the Foundation signed an agreement with the government of Vietnam to set up an Early Learning Center in Vietnam (Factory Model).
+The Factory Model became operational in September 2017.

-Model Children's Centers Program that Includes: Infant Nurture (IN) designed to give infants aged 0-3 years a healthy start in life.
+Demonstration Children's Centers' Programs: Infant Nurture (IN) designed to give infants aged 0-3 years a healthy start in life.
 The Foundation employs "nannies"- retired or laid-off workers from the local community - to cuddle, love and provide orphaned infants (0-3 years) the physical and emotional stimulation essential to normal development.
 The Foundation renovates rooms in the welfare institutions and provides training, salaries, other program expenses and supervision of staff.

 Preschools (PS) in which Foundation-trained teachers use a unique and progressive curriculum that blends principles of the Reggio Emilia approach to early childhood education with contemporary Chinese teaching methods.
-PS are designed not only to prepare the children (4-7 years) to succeed in Chinese schools, but also to help develop the "whole child", facilitating healthy emotional, physical and cognitive development.
-The Foundation renovates rooms in the welfare institution and provides training, salaries, other program expenses and supervision of staff.
+PS are designed not only to prepare the children (4-7 years) to succeed in Chinese schools, but also to develop the "whole child" by facilitating healthy emotional, physical and cognitive development.
+The Foundation renovates rooms in the welfare institution and provides training, salaries, other program expenses and staff supervision.

 Youth Services (YS) in which the Foundation provides individualized learning opportunities for older children (8-21 years) who remain in the institutions.
-The Foundation tailors these opportunities to the specific child, offering such services as tutoring prior to entrance exams, tuition to vocational schools, funds for music, dance, computer or art classes, and tutors for learning a second language.
-The Foundation also provides school fees for a growing number of orphans to attend universities throughout China.
+The Foundation tailors these opportunities to the specific child, offering such services as tutoring prior to entrance exams, funds for music, dance, computer or art classes, and tutors for learning a second language.
+In 2014, the Foundation introduced the Sports Program by hiring sports teachers and designing tailored activities to improve the physical ability of the children with special needs.